raystack/firehose/README.md

 ![build workflow](https://github.com/odpf/firehose/actions/workflows/build.yml/badge.svg)
 ![publish workflow](https://github.com/odpf/firehose/actions/workflows/publish.yml/badge.svg)

-Firehose is a cloud native service for delivering real-time streaming data to destinations such as service endpoints (HTTP or GRPC) & managed databases (Postgres, InfluxDB,  Redis, & ElasticSearch).
+Firehose is a cloud native service for delivering real-time streaming data to destinations such as service endpoints (HTTP or GRPC) & managed databases (Postgres, InfluxDB,  Redis, & Elasticsearch).
 With Firehose, you don't need to write applications or manage resources.
-It automatically scales to match the throughput of your data and requires no ongoing administration.
+It can be scaled up to match the throughput of your data.
 If your data is present in Kafka, Firehose delivers it to the destination(SINK) that you specified.

 <p align="center"><img src="./docs/assets/overview.svg" /></p>

 ## Key Features
 Discover why users choose Firehose as their main Kafka Consumer

-* **Support for multiple sinks** Firehose supports sinking stream data to log console, HTTP, GRPC, PostgresDB(JDBC), InfluxDB, ElasticSearch & Redis
+* **Support for multiple sinks** Firehose supports sinking stream data to log console, HTTP, GRPC, PostgresDB(JDBC), InfluxDB, Elasticsearch & Redis
 * **Self-serve** Configure, deploy, validate, scale, monitor, alert, debug, audit and so on.
 Every action is DIY
 * **Elastic scaling** Cloud-native & leverages horizontal scaling and high-performance streaming to sink data in near real-time & zero data drops
 * **Metrics for performance monitoring** Exposes critical metrics through the consoles to monitor the health of your delivery streams, take any necessary actions